 - 32 or 64 bit processor (i7 recommended)

-- Microsoft .NET framework version 3.5 sp2 or later
+- Microsoft .NET framework version 3.5 or later (Available at no charge from with Microsoft Windows Update or one of their download sites).

 - Hard drive with at least 200 mb free for program installation and long term file storage

-- Fast internet connection to download program updates
+- Fast internet connection to receive software updates and access AMTS client forums

 - Any printer supported by Windows is supported by AMTS products